North American Atlantic region: Appalachian province

 The Appalachian province comprises the upland eastern North America that was covered by deciduous forest in historic times, concentrated around the Appalachians and Ozarks, where its flora found refuge during Pleistocene glaciations.
 It stretches from southernmost Ontario and Quebec to Arkansas and easternmost Texas and from central Georgia and Alabama to eastern Iowa and southeastern Minnesota.
 The remaining wildland of the province is covered predominantly by temperate broadleaf and mixed forests dominated by oaks, hickories, maples and Tsuga and is characterized by the highest degree of endemism within the floristic region.
 It includes such ecoregions as the Appalachian mixed mesophytic forests, Appalachian-Blue Ridge forests and the Piedmont (as far east as the Fall Line).

 Atlantic and Gulf Coastal Plain province

 The Atlantic and Gulf Coastal Plain province is a strip of coastal plain, very narrow on the north, lying to the east and south of the Appalachian Province and stretching from the southernmost Nova Scotia through Georgia and Florida to eastern Texas, extending into the Mississippi Embayment up to the southern tip of Illinois.
 Due to Pleistocene inundations, most of its flora is much younger than that of the Appalachian province, but the degree of endemism is still high.
 The remaining wildland of the province is occupied mostly by temperate coniferous forests as well as temperate mixed forests dominated by pines (including such ecoregions as the Northeastern coastal forests, New England-Acadian forests, Atlantic coastal pine barrens).
-This province can be subdivided into smaller areas, most notably the gulf coastal plain and the Atlantic coastal plain.
+This province can be subdivided into smaller areas, most notably the Gulf Coastal Plain and the Atlantic Plain.